 Policy 5.5B.1.
-Establish minimum lane widths to support public transportation.
-The County's minimum right-of-way requirements for roadways shall ensure that lanes are wide enough to accommodate public transportation vehicles.
+Establish minimum lane widths to support public transportation transit.
+The County's minimum right-of-way requirements for roadways shall ensure provide for that lanes that are wide enough to accommodate public transportation transit vehicles.

 Objective 5.5C.
-To continue to protect future public transportation rights-of-way and exclusive public transportation corridors, as appropriate, as part of the long range planning process.
+To continue to protect future public transportation rights-of-way and exclusive public transportation transit corridors, as appropriate, as part of the long-range planning process.